 CJBS Information Packet (coming soon) - Look through this packet for in-depth information about CJBS major planning, as well as FAQs that address common student questions and issues.

 Watch the CJBS Major Advisement Video for helpful information about major requirements, the CJBS Major Worksheet, the degree audit, and the CJBS Information packet.
 Note: At 5:17, the video lists several courses you can take as a prerequisite for the CJBS 250 requirement.
 However, these math requirements have changed.
 Now only MAT 105 or 108 or higher is needed as the prerequisite for the CJBS 250 requirement.
-Transfer students who do not transfer in MAT 105 or 108 or higher credit but bring in a college math course that meets John Jay's Math and Quantitative Reasoning Requirement (MQR) should write to Ms. Wanda Owens (firstname.lastname@example.org) or Ms. Charlotte Cuss (email@example.com) to request permission to register for CJBS 250.
+Transfer students who do not transfer in MAT 105 or 108 or higher credit but bring in any college math course that meets John Jay's Math and Quantitative Reasoning Requirement (MQR) should write to Ms. Wanda Owens (firstname.lastname@example.org) or Ms. Charlotte Cuss (email@example.com) to request permission to register for CJBS 250.
+In their email they should include their EMPL id number, the semester in which they want to take CJBS 250 (e.g. fall or summer), and the section number of the desired CJBS 250 course.

 Meet with a General Academic Advisor